0xnexusflip/0xnexusflip/README.md

 - 🌅 Automated airdrop distribution of NEWO to thousands of New Order DAO token holders, mitigating human interaction during said process.
 - 💹 Created a TypeScript options SDK to handle options greeks and financial returns math for IVX Finance for which all options related protocols can wrap around their respective SDKs.
 Added several co-dependent stack functionalities to their dapp and refactored their Subgraph to include 50+ needed datapoints.
 - 🔍 Found 50+ vulnerabilities and optimizations during two security audits of the Hex One Protocol with Coverage Labs - a security auditing firm - which greatly improved the projects' robustness.
 Ensured the robustness of the protocols’ invariants through enforcing two different Invariant Testing setups with Echidna stateful fuzzing which unveiled 10+ vulnerabilities.
+- 🐝 Refactored the core functionalities for the bera.buzz smart contract scope, namely the exponential bonding curve and token deployment mechanisms, as well as building several features from the ground up and greatly optimizing the scope by finding and resolving several security vulnerabilities